Fujitsu: Environmental record

 Fujitsu reports that all its notebook and tablet PCs released globally comply with the latest Energy Star standard.

 Greenpeace's Cool IT Leaderboard of April 2013 "examines how IT companies use their considerable influence to change government policies that will drive clean energy deployment" and ranks Fujitsu 4th out of 21 leading manufacturers, on the strength of "developed case study data of its solutions with fairly transparent methodology, and is the leading company in terms of establishing ambitious and detailed goals for future carbon savings from its IT solutions."

-Awards

-In 2021 Fujitsu Network Communications won the Optica Diversity & Inclusion Advocacy Recognition for "their investment in programs and initiatives celebrating and advancing Black, LGBTQ+ and women employees in pursuit of greater inclusion and equality within their company and the wider community."